Leadership and Professional Development

 At the heart of leadership and professional development is the idea of building a core of knowledge that becomes an essential part of your expertise.

 Most of us are familiar with the kind of knowledge to be gained from management and leadership courses, or MBA programs.
-However, alongside this type of knowledge there is other wisdom which, though perhaps more applied and tacit in nature, is equally important for leaders and managers.
+However, alongside this type of knowledge there is other wisdom to found and used, from a range of sources.
+Though perhaps more applied and tacit in nature, broad-based knowledge is equally important for leaders and managers.

 In this mini-series on management skills we consider this idea from three crucial management perspectives:

-In this article on leadership and professional development we have drawn on knowledge from a wide sphere of practice and experience.
+In this article on leadership and professional development we’ve drawn on knowledge from a wide sphere of practice and experience.

-Explicit knowledge of business, leadership and management, of the kind to be gain from an MBA program or other management course, is only a part of what’s needed.
+Explicit knowledge of business, leadership and management, of the kind to be gained from an MBA program or other management course, is only a part of what’s needed.

-It’s often the combination of this explict learning with tacit knowledge that gives leaders and professionals the real depth of understanding upon which to base their decisions.
+It’s often the combination of this explicit learning with tacit knowledge, gathered from a wide range of sources, that gives leaders and professionals the real depth of understanding upon which to base their decisions.